Kanthopa/demo-repo/README.md

-# Demo-repo //this is my first repo, the hashtag is used for headings
+# Demo-repo

-First repo
+This is my first repo, the hashtag is used for headings